Tutorial | Dataiku apps#

 7. Click Save.

-Create a second project to test the application-as-recipe#
+Create a second project to test the app-as-recipe#

-You’ve now created a visual recipe that can be used in other projects on the same instance!
-To demonstrate its usage, let’s create a new project that contains a dataset with the schema that matches that of the tx dataset defined as the input to the application-as-recipe.
+You’ve now created a visual recipe that anyone can use on the same instance!
+To demonstrate its usage, create a new project that contains a dataset with the schema that matches that of the tx dataset.
+You’ll define this dataset as the input to the app-as-recipe.

 Note